ThisIsManta/vscode-code-quicken/README.md

 	]
 	```

-- `when`: a JavaScript boolean expression to control when this pattern is available against the current viewing document.
+- `when`: a JavaScript boolean expression to control when this pattern is available against the current active document.
 You may use one or more following pre-defined variables:
   - `_` as **[lodash](https://www.npmjs.com/package/lodash)**.
   - `minimatch` as **[minimatch](https://www.npmjs.com/package/minimatch)**.
   - `path` as **Node.js**' [path](https://nodejs.org/api/path.html).
   - `activeDocument` as [vscode.window.activeTextEditor.document](https://code.visualstudio.com/docs/extensionAPI/vscode-api#TextDocument).
-  - `activeFileInfo` as [FileInfo](#fileinfo-properties) object of the current viewing document.
+  - `activeFileInfo` as [FileInfo](#fileinfo-properties) object of the current active document.
 	```
 	// This shows every JavaScript files when the current viewing file name does not end with ".spec" "codeQuicken.files": [